Close

 Experience Read More

-I am an experienced, committed and knowledgeable International Mountain Leader who has trekked, climbed, trail run and generally played and worked many of the Alpine and mountainous areas of Europe, (France, Switzerland, Italy, Austria, Czech Republic, Slovakia, Poland, Romania as well as all areas of the UK).
-I have a long-standing acquaintance with the Mont Blanc massif, the Tour du Mont Blanc, Haute Route, Dolomites and other parts of the Western Alps – a region which is heavily used but in which I still find new and less-travelled parts every year.
+I am an experienced, committed, and knowledgeable International Mountain Leader who has trekked, climbed, trail-run and generally played and worked in many of Europe’s Alpine and mountainous areas.
+I have a long-standing acquaintance with the Mont Blanc massif, the Tour du Mont Blanc, Haute Route, Dolomites and other parts of the Western Alps—a region that is heavily used but in which I still find new and less-travelled parts every year.

 Biggest Adventure Read More